metabrainz/listenbrainz-server/.github/CONTRIBUTING.md

 `listenbrainz/tests/integration`.
 If you need help with writing a unit test, ask in IRC or Discourse (links above).

-## PR Requirements
+## Pull Request Requirements

-Before posting a PR, make an effort to:
+Before posting a Pull Request, make an effort to:

 * Clean up and simplify your code.
 * Add as much error handling as possible.